Natural Language Processing (NLP) SEO: Definition, Tactics & Tools

 6 Ways To Use NLP for Modern SEO

 The natural language understanding (NLU) portion of the language processing steps is arguably the most important.
-Search engines crave understanding, this is why structured data has been on the rise for some time now.
+Search engines seek clarity, this is why structured data has been on the rise for some time now.
 The more clarity a search engine has on the concepts and text you include in an article or with your voice, the better they can formulate a response.

 2. Write For Clarity

-Even as you’re reading this, you can tell that it’s not AI-written.
+Even as you’re reading this, you can tell that it wasn’t written by AI.
 Clarity is the most important part of communication.
-We need to focus more on how people learn and understand the concepts we chose to write about in the name of generating more organic traffic.
+We need to focus more on how people learn and actually understand the concepts we chose to write about in the name of generating more organic traffic.

 1. Avoid complex sentences.